Germany: Trial begins over failed robbery of Roman golden coins | DW | 03.08.2021

 One member of a three-man Dutch gang went on trial on Tuesday for the attempted theft of a collection of Roman gold coins from a German museum in 2019.

-The 28-year-old defendant is facing charges of attempted robbery and membership of a crime syndicate.
-His two accomplices are still on the run, according to prosecutor Volkder Blindert.
+The 28-year-old defendant is facing charges of attempted robbery and membership in a crime syndicate.
+His two accomplices are still on the run, according to prosecutor Volker Blindert.

 Their aim was to steal a collection of over 2,500 solid gold coins.
 The artifacts weigh 18.5 kilograms (41 pounds) and have been dated back to the Roman era.

-The gang got in via scaffolding, prising open a window and breaking through a heavy door with a sledgehammer.
+The gang got in via scaffolding, prizing open a window and breaking through a heavy door with a sledgehammer.
 Two of the thieves went inside while another stood guard.

 The reinforced glass protecting the collection, however, proved too much for the duo.
 They fled after the alarm went off and police arrived on the scene.